 Enabling two-factor authentication

-To enable two-factor authentication for your Talkdesk login follow these steps:
+To enable two-factor authentication for your Talkdesk login, please follow these steps:

-- On the top-right corner of your Talkdesk navigation bar click your initials or the down arrow .
+- In the top-right corner of your Talkdesk navigation bar click your initials or the down arrow .

 - Select ‘Security Settings’ from the drop-down menu .